 All right, I’ll admit that I’m a Star Wars freak with a collection of all the old and new action figures and models.
 So when Star Wars: Squadrons hyper-spaced onto my hard drive, I strapped myself inside my favorite x-wing chair to give it a spin.

 From the opening credit, you know you’re in for a treat.
 With a squadron of X-Wings, you’re streaking above an imperial destroyer zig-zagging in and out corners and deep crevices trying to take out a radar installation.
-That great John William’s soundtrack is pounding in the background and green flak from hundreds of cannons are exploding around you.
+That great John William’s soundtrack is pounding in the background and green flak from hundreds of cannons is exploding around you.

 Suddenly, dozens of Tie Fighters appear on your radar but you can’t see them against the dark backdrop of space.
 Alert splashes on the dash alerting you that an enemy missile has locked onto your X-Wing.
 You take evasive maneuvers and speed down as close to the enemy star destroyer as possible.
 The missile detonates beside you but your ship remains intact.
 You line up your X-Wing again ready to make another run.